Paris, who? Go off the beaten path and explore the top destinations in the French countryside.

 If you carry hard cash to exchange while you’re in France, then make sure that the notes you have are crisp and clean.
 Anything less might be refused.

-Traveller’s cheques can be difficult to exchange in France.
+Traveller’s checks can be difficult to exchange in France.
 They can not be used as a direct means of payment.
 Some post offices will allow you to change them, but a charge of around 3% is common.

 All major credit and debit cards are accepted in France.
 Hotels, stores, bars and restaurants in cities and major tourist areas will take cards happily.
 Occasionally you might find an outlet that will not accept Amex, so if this is your main card then it is worth asking before you commit to a purchase.